 We begin our judgment careers early in life – by judging ourselves, sometime around seven or so, once we become self-aware.

 We judge ourselves harshly, unfairly, and inaccurately.
-One of the reasons we do so is because our standards of judgment are limited to what we know and experience from the world around us; our worldview.
+One of the reasons we do so is because our standards of judgment are limited to what we know and experience from the world around us: our worldview.
 As kids, our worldviews are pretty immature.
-We think Santa is real; reindeer can fly, a giant bunny hides plastic eggs, and storks deliver babies.
+Santa is real; reindeer can fly, a giant bunny hides plastic eggs, and storks deliver babies.

-Our worldview as kids are limited and filled with misunderstanding.
-They’re full of our parent’s dysfunction, our cultural norms, family bias, assumptions, conjectures, associations, and correlations that make sense to our young, inexperienced brains but, in reality, are feeble
+Our worldviews as kids are limited and filled with misunderstandings.
+They’re full of our parents’ dysfunction, our cultural norms, family bias, assumptions, conjectures, associations, and correlations that make sense to our young, inexperienced brains but are, in reality, feeble

 These feeble judgments we begin making lead us to declare some pretty horrible things about ourselves.
 We often conclude that we’re inadequate, not enough, broken, hopelessly deficient, behind repair, toxic, and spoiled.
 Others conclude they’re better than others, more deserving, and entitled to privilege for their greatness.